vruusmann/openscoring.io/_posts/2018-09-17-sklearn_business_rules.md

 </RuleSet>
 ```

-Real-life workflows tend to include feature engineering steps that revert the `DataFrame` object back to a Numpy array, thereby enforcing positional cell references.
+Real-life workflows tend to include data pre-processing steps that revert the `DataFrame` object back to a Numpy array, thereby enforcing positional cell references.
 For example, the following `sklearn_pandas.DataFrameMapper` step transforms the "named" four-fimensional feature space into an "anonymized" two-dimensional feature space (average flower dimensions), which must be addressed using `X[<column>]`-style field references:

 ``` python